Virtual colonoscopy, also known as CT colonography, at UW Health is a safe and less invasive exam used for colon polyp screening.

-The virtual colonoscopy prep kit contains all of the medicines needed to prepare for the exam and written instructions.
+The virtual colonoscopy preparation kit contains all of the medicines needed to prepare for the exam and written instructions.
 The kit is paid for by the UW Radiology Department and can be picked up at any UW Health Pharmacy once the virtual colonoscopy exam has been scheduled.
 If you live out of the area or cannot go to the pharmacy to pick it up, we can have the kit mailed to you.

 The day before the virtual colonoscopy exam, a clear liquid diet is followed.
 You must also clean your colon with laxatives and take a small amount of contrast medicines for the CT images.
-Most people take a low-volume prep that can be started at home after work.
-On the prep day, you can drink clear liquids until midnight.
+Most people take a low-volume preparation that can be started at home after work.
+On the preparation day, you can drink clear liquids until midnight.
 After midnight, you should have nothing to eat or drink except sips of water with medicines.

 Virtual Colonoscopy Procedure